EkoLabs/eko-wp-plugin/README.md

 The plugin creates another menu page in the admin dashboard in which you can control the following:

-1. API env - the environment from which all of the videos will be plyed from.
-It is adviced to leave the API env input empty, unless you specifically need to test different environments.
+1. API env - the environment from which all of the videos will be played from.
+It is advised to leave the API env input empty, unless you specifically need to test different environments.
 2. Slug for eko Video post type - by default, the eko-video post type's slug is `eko-videos`.
 You are given the liberty to modify that.